 Cardholders have access to credits for hotels, digital entertainment, Walmart+, airline fees, Uber Cash and more.
 Those who can use enough credits can offset the hefty annual fee, but otherwise, the value may be out of reach.

-- One of the best cards for premium travel and lifestyle perks
+- An excellent card for premium travel and lifestyle perks

-- Nearly $1,500 in annual statement credits, from hotels, Uber, CLEAR, digital entertainment and more
+- More than $1,500 in statement credits, from hotels, Uber, CLEAR, digital entertainment and more

 - Up to 5x points on flights and prepaid hotels